 Video records containing information about a student that are maintained by the College and are used for purposes of student discipline shall be maintained and protected in accordance with the Family Educational Rights and Privacy Act ("FERPA"), to the extent that FERPA applies.

 Under no circumstances shall anyone, except professional factory trained technicians or qualified personnel in Physical Plant Department or Computer Services, attempt to service, repair or tamper with any of the video surveillance equipment.

-Any surveillance equipment failure should be reported to the Dean of Students, Director of Computer Services or Mail Clerk/Building Access Technician as soon as possible.
-Authorized computer services technicians, the Mail Clerk/Building Access Technician, or factory representatives shall be responsible for repairs and shutting down the affected equipment during the failure.
+Any surveillance equipment failure should be reported to the Security Manager or Security Coordinator as soon as possible.
+Authorized computer services technicians, the Security Manager, the Security Coordinator, or factory representatives shall be responsible for repairs and shutting down the affected equipment during the failure.